Kandarp08/VR_Assignment1_KandarpDave_IMT2022115/README.md

 - For all the three input images, the keypoints will be displayed one by one.
 Press any key on the keyboard to view the keypoints of the next image.

+- Next, the matches between the keypoints of adjacent images are shown.
+Press any key on the keyboard to view the next image.

 - At the end, the stitched panorama will be displayed.

-- The images with keypoints highlighted, as well as the panorama, will get saved in the <b>Output</b> directory.
+- The images with keypoints highlighted, matching keypoints, and the panorama will get saved in the <b>Output</b> directory.